usnistgov/cookiecutter-nist-python/{{cookiecutter.project_slug}}/CONTRIBUTING.md

     make mamba-dev
     ```

-1. Initiate pre-commit with:
+1. Initiate [pre-commit] with:

     ```bash
-    pre-commit init
+    pre-commit install
     ```

     To update the recipe, periodically run:

     ```bash
     pre-commit autoupdate
+    ```

+    If recipes change over time, you can clean up old installs with:

+    ```bash
+    pre-commit gc
     ```

 1. Install editable package: